[BANNER]

 Dante development survey

-To get a better overview of how the software is used, and how it can be improved, we appreciate feedback from potential and existing users.
-Filling out the survey on this page is the simplest way to influence future development.
+To get a better overview of how Dante is used, and how it can be improved, we appreciate feedback from potential and existing users.
+Filling out this survey is the simplest way to influence future development.

 A more direct way to have new features added is to sponsor development.
 Should this be desired, please contact sales@inet.no for more information.